unascribed-archive/Correlated-Legacy/Home.md

 * [[Drive Bay]] - Holds up to 8 drives, requires a Controller.
 * [[Terminal]] - Lets you access the system.
 * [[Interface]] - Allows machinery to access the system.
+* Router (coming soon) - Endpoint for Ethernet cables, and can have Antennae attached for a basic wireless setup.
-* Router (coming soon) - Allows connections from Wireless Terminals.
+* Ethernet Cable (coming soon) - Allows connecting two Routers together.

 ## Items